 If the expectation of every aspect of human activity is to decarbonise – from agriculture to fashion, transport to house building – then the global military must surely be part of this.
-And if this is the case, as it must be, then what does this mean for our collective foreign, defence, security policy-making?
+But for a fossil-fuel-reliant sector responsible for 5.5% of global GHG emissions, what does this mean?
+It does not mean falling military greenwash – business as usual with reduced GHG emissions.

 We are in the midst of the sixth mass extinction.

-Yet the most socially and economically damaging threat to our collective global safety – climate change – is nowhere near centre stage in defence/security policy-making.
+The most socially and economically damaging threat to our collective global human safety – climate change – is nowhere near centre stage in defence/security policy-making.
 The numbers speak for themselves.

 Every person, community, society, nation, region needs protection from aggressors and terrorists and it is the job of government to defend its citizens from such threats.
 But climate chaos and pandemic show us that ‘national security’ – or rather sustainable human safety – policies need to be drawn from a much wider remit if they are to truly rise to the challenge of combating the greatest threats to our collective human safety.
 The time has come to place conventional threats alongside the much greater but entirely marginalised human safety threats of climate change and pandemic.